Nevenall/Shift-X/src/System/00 Quickstart.md

 #### Mutually Exclusive

 Makes two powersets mutually exclusive.
-Shutdown one to activate the other. maybe be worth 2 limits?
+Shutdown one to activate the other.
+You can take this on each of the affected powersets.

 #### Uncontrollable

 Change a power into a complication and shut it down.
 This one is almost worth 2 in the blades world.

 ## Teams